matei-tm-csv/ApiVersioningDemo/README.md

 ### API Versions

 The demo implements three concurrent versions (1.1, 1.2, 2.0) that are exposed by collecting ApiVersionAttribute from controllers.
-Three types of controllers are showing different approaches on versioning:
+Four types of controllers are showing different approaches on versioning:

 - ApiVersionAttribute - used to apply explicit version
 - ApiVersionNeutralAttribute - used for version independent
 - ApiInheritableVersionAttribute - used for create a base class with a range of versions inheritable by child classes
+- ApiRangeV1m2V2m0Attribute - used to apply a fixed subset of versions

 ## Controllers